 First, establish timeline expectations, potentially including an agronomist or other trusted advisor close to the operation in the process.
 Some tools may prove their worth (or not) early on, while others need at least a growing season or several to give the tool its fair shake.

 Next, determine what warrants success.
 Do not feel pressured to measure success based on one outcome; there can be small levels or major wins.
 For example, the seemingly simple act of embracing and implementing a new solution into the daily operation can be a big win in itself.

-Finally, review the relevant data and outcomes to see if it supports those measures of success – or, if it points to failure.
-It is often a knee-jerk reaction to give up if something is not working right away but perhaps this analysis will reveal changes that could be made to increase chance of success next time.
+Finally, review the relevant data and outcomes to see if it supports those measures of success or if it points to failure.
+It is often a knee-jerk reaction to give up if something is not working right away but perhaps this analysis will reveal changes that could be made to increase the chance of success next time.

 That said, be willing to admit if something is not working for the operation and why.
 At that point, again, the analysis may reveal tweaks or adjustments needed to make the tool a winner.

 A Final Thought – Educate and Inspire Others